mreddikumar/photopigment-bleaching-worksheet/README.md

 If you use this notebook in your research, please cite:

 Maddipatla, R., Zawadzki, R. J., & Jonnal, R. S. (2026).
-Photopigment bleaching calculation and simulation notebook (Version 1.0).
+*Photopigment bleaching calculation and simulation notebook* (Version 1.0).
 Zenodo. https://doi.org/10.5281/zenodo.18946338

 ## License

-This project is released under the MIT License.
+This project is distributed under the MIT License.